 Services that are covered for you What you must pay when you get these services Prior authorization is required for inpatient mental health care.
-Inpatient Mental Health Care Inpatient Hospital - \$200 copayment per day, days 1 to 5 - \$0 copayment per day, days 6 to 90 Inpatient Psychiatric Facility \$200 copayment per day, days 1 to 5 \$0 copayment per day, days 6 to 90 Provider and Professional Services \$0 copayment - Inpatient Hospital - Inpatient Psychiatric Facility Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay When your inpatient stay is not covered, you will pay the cost of the services received as described If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Inpatient Mental Health Care Preferred Inpatient Acute Hospital - \$400 copayment per day, days 1 to 4 - \$0 copayment per day, days 5 to 90 Non-Preferred Inpatient Acute Hospital - \$450 copayment per day, days 1 to 4 - \$0 copayment per day, days 5 to 90 Inpatient Psychiatric Facility - \$400 copayment per day, days 1 to 4 - \$0 copayment per day, days 5 to 90 Provider and Professional Services \$0 copayment - Inpatient Hospital - Inpatient Psychiatric Facility Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay When your inpatient stay is not covered, you will pay the cost of the If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy throughout this benefit chart.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Covered services include, but are not limited to: • Physician services • Diagnostic tests (like lab tests) services received as described throughout this benefit chart.
+X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical

+Physical therapy, speech therapy, and occupational therapy